michaelni678/quip/README.md

 # Syntax

 All Quip macros use `#{...}` for expression interpolation, where `...` must evaluate to a type implementing [`quote::ToTokens`].
-Repetition, hygiene, and all other behavior are identical to the underlying macro.
+All other aspects, including repetition and hygiene, behave identically to the underlying macro.

 ```rust
 quip! {